 1500 runners participated in the flagship Santa Monica community run

-At Headspace, one of our most powerful benefits is helping you get the best sleep ever.
-So we partnered with one of the most soothing voices in the world—John Legend—to make content that helps get you there.
+So we partnered with one of the most soothing voices in the world—John Legend, the “King of Love”—to make content that helps get you there.
+Our campaign “Love Yourself like a Legend” generated awareness and excitement for the brand, while giving hope and help to folks focus on self-love and compassion.
 The team worked with the Legend himself to curate soothing playlists, sleepcasts, and even a Super Bowl spot to spread the news about loving yourself, connecting mind & body, and, well, sleeping with John Legend.

 So much of Nike’s mythology is built on the single champion grinding ‘til they shine—a sort of hero worship that might be aspirational but isn’t true to our lives.
 Leading a multinational team at R/GA as Creative Director and creative lead on the global project, we made the digital-first campaign You Can’t Stop Us.
 We were proud to create the first campaign for Nike that flipped that on its head and gave platforms to the everyday and undersung athletes that truly make sport the global language humans share.
 I’ve worked on a lot of Nike projects but this one, as Ezra Pound said, made it new.